Homewise apples-to-apples quote comparison

 Hiring a contractor is a guessing game

 It is one of the most stressful purchases a homeowner makes, and eight interviews showed why.
 Trust starts social: people ask a neighbor or a friend first, because they assume online ratings can be gamed.
 When word of mouth runs out, they fall back on marketplaces they trust even less.
 Then the grind begins.
 They repeat the same problem to contractor after contractor, book visit after visit, and wait on quotes that come back impossible to line up against each other.
-Three phrases surfaced in almost every interview.
+Three frustrations surfaced in almost every interview.

 "Finding the right person is the hardest part."